 The traditional eight-hour work schedule is great if your job is repetitive, customer-facing, or physically constraining.
 But for the large and growing number of “knowledge jobs,” it might not be.

 You might be better off taking two hours in the morning to stay at home thinking about some big problem.
 Or go for a long mid-day walk to ponder why something isn’t working.
-Or leaving at 3pm and spend the rest of the day envisioning a new strategy.
+Or leaving at 3 pm and spending the rest of the day envisioning a new strategy.

 There’s never going to be an Adamson Act for knowledge workers who need time to think.
 It’s up to you to figure it out.